-First Look is a program aimed at Jr. High and High school students.
+First Look is a program aimed at junior high and high school students.
 Each year, students are invited to a preview performance of Ballet West’s current show.
-Students get an inside look at the inner workings of a ballet performance before the show opens to the public, a unique opportunity to sit in on Dress Rehearsals of Ballet West active repertory.
+Students get an inside look at the inner workings of a ballet performance before the show opens to the public, a unique opportunity to sit in on dress rehearsals of Ballet West active repertory.

 First Look features the entire evening of repertory, with a pre-performance discussion led by a member of the Ballet West Education staff.
 We have the ability to accept groups as small as one or two students, teachers attending on their own, or large groups attending together.
 Parent chaperones are welcome as well.
 We’re very flexible.
 This must be arranged through the teacher of any particular group.
 Please share this opportunity with other faculty members who may be interested in taking advantage of this unique event for their students and themselves.

-All Performances are at the Janet Quinney Lawson Capitol Theatre, 50 West 200 South, SLC, Utah Reserve early – seating is limited.
+All performances are at the Janet Quinney Lawson Capitol Theatre: 50 West 200 South, Salt Lake City, Utah Reserve early – seating is limited.

 Groups of 40 or more may request a student/teacher workshop to supplement their attendance at a Ballet West First Look presentation.
 Availability is limited.

 To reserve seats or for questions, please contact the Education Department at firstname.lastname@example.org or 801·869·6911